This article describes more technically how LotAtc server works with DCS.

 Server admin settings?

-Depending on mission needs, values can be changed to adapt, you can decrease minimum_frame_update and/or update_time to have a better framerate on LotAtc client, but more CPU needed on server side.
+Depending on mission needs, values can be changed to adapt.
+You can decrease minimum_frame_update and/or update_time to have a better framerate on LotAtc client, but more CPU will be needed on the server side.

 They are accessible in config.lua and can be customized through config.custom.lua.